MrFriendCS/MrFriendCS.github.io/higher/H-SDD-Temperature-v2/instructions.md

 ## Overview

 A year's worth of temperature readings are in a [csv file](assets/tempF.csv "data file"), 8,759 readings in total.
-Unfortunately, they are all in Fahrenheit and need to be converted to Celsius, rounded to 1 decimal place.
+All of the temperature readings are in Fahrenheit and need to be converted to Celsius, rounded to 1 decimal place.

 ## Top Level Design (Psuedocode)